pouchdb/pouchdb/docs/adapters.md

 var websqlPouch = new PouchDB('myDB', {adapter: 'websql'});
 ```

-{% include alert_start.html variant="warning"%}
-The SQLite plugin does not yet pass our test suite with 100% success.
-However, it should work for most basic use cases.
-We will update this page when support reaches 100%.
-{% include alert_end.html%}
+The SQLite plugin is known to pass the PouchDB test suite on both iOS and Android.
+You may run into issues on Windows Phone 8.

 ### Experimental adapter plugins